Arthur-T-Huang/Care-Compass/content/team_posts/phase2blog.md

 showAuthorsBadges: false
 ---
 # Project Updates
-We began this phase by revisiting and refining our user archetypes, making each persona more specific and realistic.
+[Changed again in Phase 4] We began this phase by revisiting and refining our user archetypes, making each persona more specific and realistic.
 We added names, contextual details, and motivations that better aligned with the updated features of our app.
 For example, our original traveler persona was reframed as Archibald Bridgemont, a parent relocating to Europe with his family.
 We expanded his feature set to include not only healthcare priority-based matching, but also an optional comparison to his current country's system—blending both familiarity and preference in the results.
 Similarly, Nancy the policymaker was rewritten to focus less on a single country and more on globally informed, evidence-based reform, reflecting our system’s international comparison and forecasting capabilities.
 Gale, the student, was also given more context and academic grounding, reinforcing his need for tools like time-series charts and visual comparisons.

 These refined personas helped us anchor our technical decisions to real, use-driven goals.
 Updates to the full set of personas can be viewed in our [Phase I blog post](https://arthur-t-huang.github.io/Care-Compass-Blog/team_posts/phase1post/)